 When will the 50% tuition and registration fee scholarship appear on my Financial Aid statement / Bursar's account?

 Bachelor's-Master's awards are posted after a student has registered for courses.
 The Graduate School awards are typically on student accounts by the end of July (for fall) and end of January (for spring).
-If a student is registered and does not see their award on their Bursar account by the end of July/January, the student should send an email, with their name, N#, Bachelor's-Master's status, to Carmen Diaz (email@example.com), Senior Assistant Director in the GSAS Office of Graduate Enrollment Services.
+If a student is registered and does not see their award on their Bursar account by the end of July/January, the student should send an email, with their name, N#, Bachelor's-Master's status, to Jennifer Darlington (firstname.lastname@example.org / 212-998-8053), Senior Assistant Director in the GSAS Office of Graduate Enrollment Services.

 During my undergraduate period, I took some Master's courses over the summer or in excess of 18 credits in fall/spring.
 How do I receive 50% reimbursement for those credits?

-Please contact Carmen Diaz (firstname.lastname@example.org), Senior Assistant Director in the GSAS Office of Graduate Enrollment Services, to arrange for the disbursement of this funding during your GSAS year.
+Please contact Jennifer Darlington (email@example.com / 212-998-8053), Senior Assistant Director in the GSAS Office of Graduate Enrollment Services, to arrange for the disbursement of this funding during your GSAS year.
 This reimbursement funding is in addition to the 50% off new Master's course tuition and registration fees that you will receive for up to 12 months from the point of your GSAS matriculation.

 What is the procedure for transferring graduate credits earned while an undergraduate onto the GSAS transcript?

-During your first term in GSAS, you should complete a Transfer Credit Request Form (PDF) and give it to your graduate program's departmental administrator for processing.
+During your first term in GSAS, you should complete a Transfer Credit Request Form - please speak with your graduate department administrator to complete and submit this form.
 On that form, please note that you are a Bachelor's-Master's student.
 The transfer of credit does not happen automatically; the above form must be submitted in order for previously earned graduate credits to apply towards your Master's degree.